-School Community Councils are elected parent/guardian and employee representatives who work together with the principal to increase student achievement.
+School Community Councils are elected parent/guardian and employee representatives who act as the primary advocates for all children.
+Members work together with the principal to improve academic performance.
 By law the Council is responsible to review school data and develop plans for school improvement.
 Councils also allocate the LAND Trust funds to assist the school in reaching achievement goals.
 Please see the Granite School District website or School Community Council Handbook for more information regarding the roles and responsibilities of Community Councils.

 Members of our Oakridge Community Council: